andycasey/ads-paperboy-ioa/README.md

 This code was written for Python version 2.7 due to the dependency requirements.
-You can set your preferred Python flavour as version 2.7 on the IoA computers by adding the following command to the `.profile' file in your home directory:
+You can set your preferred Python flavour as version 2.7 on the IoA computers by adding the following command to the `.profile` file in your home directory:

     module load python/2.7

-Some Python packages will be installed to your home directory, so in the same `.profile' file you should add this line after the `module load python/2.7' line:
+Some Python packages will be installed to your home directory, so in the same `.profile` file you should add this line after the `module load python/2.7` line:

     export PYTHONPATH=$PYTHONPATH:/home/hurnm/.local/lib/python2.7/site-packages

-After these lines have been added, either open a new terminal or enter `source ~/.profile' in your current terminal window.
+After these lines have been added, either open a new terminal or enter `source ~/.profile` in your current terminal window.

 Installing required Python packages